-The Application for the MPA Program is Now OPEN for 2019
+The Application for the 2020 MPA Program is now Closed.

 The application to the MPA program is managed by the School of Graduate and Postdoctoral Studies (SGPS) at Western.
 When you click the APPLY NOW button above you will be taken to the SGPS application page where you will get all the details on the application components.
 The have also set up an application help center.
 You can contact them with any questions about the application at 519-850-2341 or email@example.com